20 February 2006

 It has been the failure of the last decade and its dismal Government to recognise the ‘who’ of leadership, so brainwashed have people become with the ‘what’ of political promises.
 Ideology is nothing other than the vocabulary of tyranny, and it is under that tyranny that we have watched Britain slowly brought to its knees.
 When even the ideology was false, what chance was there of real men emerging?
 It was socialist-capitalist.
 It was Old Labour / New Labour.
 Their leader was a fool – he was thrown out.
 The next leader was a drunkard – he conked out.
 Into that double void stepped the fraudulent, psychiatrically flawed upstart, ‘Look-I’m-a-democrat-you-can-call-me-Tony’ Blair.
 From this coward have come the hundred dead Scottish and English soldiers and a standing army in the interests of foreign wealth, guarding the Himalayas, where we have already disastrously lost two wars in Victorian times.
 It has been the Electorate’s failure to identify the lack of moral integrity, the hypocrisy, the financial ambition, and the sheer arrogance, that has led to an ineffective Government hypnotised into obedience by the wealth and power of Imperialist finance from across the seas.
 If there is one word that sums up the Labour Government, its Ministers and Leader – it is inadequate.

-Enter the Conservative Party not to talk the hypocritical masonic language of tolerance and all religions being equal.
+Engage with the Conservative Party not to talk the hypocritical masonic language of tolerance and all religions being equal.
 Join with good-will, to show your fellow British that we are different and we have a higher religion, itself the completion and cleansing of christianity, and that we bring good news to our country and our future.

 This is the big biriyani!